 The Board of Supervisors hereby restates its commitment to ensuring that no employee or applicant shall be discriminated against based on sex, pregnancy, childbirth or related medical conditions, race, veteran status, religion, color, national origin or ancestry, physical or mental disability, medical condition, marital status, age, gender (including gender identity and gender expression), sexual orientation, use of family medical leave, genetic testing, or any other basis protected by federal or state law.
 This policy shall apply to all employment practices.

-The County will take positive measures toward eliminating artificial barriers to employment and achieving equal opportunity through its continued implementation and coordination of the County’s Equal Employment Opportunity Plan, and through its review and evaluation of hiring and promotional policies and procedures.
+The County will take proactive measures toward eliminating artificial barriers to employment and achieving equal opportunity through its continued implementation and coordination of the County’s Equal Employment Opportunity Plan, and through its review and evaluation of hiring and recruitment policies and procedures.

-It is the policy of the Board of Supervisors that equal employment opportunity is consistent with the basic merit system principle that all persons be afforded equal access to positions in public service based on their ability to do the job.
+It is the policy of the Board of Supervisors that equal employment opportunity is consistent with the basic merit system principle that all persons are afforded equal access to positions in public service based on their knowledge, skills, and ability to do the job.
 Hiring will be made solely on the basis of job-related criteria, and all employment decisions will be made on the basis of merit, in conformity with these principles of equal opportunity.

-It is the policy of San Mateo County to maintain an environment free from illegal harassment in the workplace.
-The County will not tolerate any action that illegally harasses, disrupts, or interferes with another’s work performance; or creates an intimidating, offensive, or hostile work environment.
-San Mateo County encourages its employees and contractors to respect the differences of others.
+It is the policy of the County of San Mateo to maintain an environment free from illegal harassment in the workplace.
+The County will not tolerate any action that illegally harasses, disrupts, or interferes with another’s work performance, or creates an intimidating, offensive, or hostile work environment.
+The County of San Mateo encourages its employees and contractors to respect the differences of others.
 All are expected to act in a responsible, professional manner and to contribute to a productive work environment that is free from harassing or disruptive activity.
 All can expect to work in an environment free from harassing behaviors.

 This policy unequivocally extends to all forms of harassment based on the criteria set forth in ‘Section II.
 Discrimination’.
 The County considers harassment on the basis of any of these categories to constitute misconduct that undermines the integrity of the employment relationship.
 Protection against harassment covers all employees, applicants and independent contractors (as defined by the California Fair Employment and Housing Act).
 Corrective action, up to and including dismissal, shall be taken against individuals who violate this policy.

-Harassment is severe or pervasive conduct that unreasonably interferes with an employee’s work performance or creates an intimidating, hostile, or offensive work environment based on any EEO-protected categories.
+Harassment is severe or pervasive conduct that unreasonably interferes with an employee’s work performance or creates an intimidating, hostile, or offensive work environment based on any of the foregoing EEO-protected categories.